 What You Should Do Instead

-Look, I get that streaming costs are getting ridiculous.
+Streaming costs are indeed getting ridiculous.
 But there are better ways to save money without putting yourself at risk.

-There’s actually a ton of free, legal content available if you know where to look.
-Tubi has thousands of movies and shows with just a few ads.
-Pluto TV offers live channels plus on-demand content.
+There’s actually a ton of free, legal content available.
+Tubi offers thousands of movies and shows with just a few ads.
+Pluto TV provides live channels plus on-demand content.
 Your local library probably gives you free access to services like Kanopy and Hoopla.

-You can also be smarter about paid subscriptions.
+You can also manage paid subscriptions.
 Instead of keeping five services active all year, rotate them.
 Binge what you want on Netflix for two months, cancel it, then switch to Hulu or Disney+.
 Most services make it easy to reactivate when you want to come back.

 Frequently Asked Questions